reidev275/ReducingDeveloperFriction/slides/index.md

 ' no interface defined, no private ICalculator to manage ' no IOC container needed to manage dependencies
-' function is a first class citizen
+' passing functions rather than objects
 ' * => the log function works for any function

 ***

-A closer C# equivalent
+A more accurate C# equivalent

 	[lang=cs]
 	public static TResult Log<T, TResult>(Func<T, TResult> func, T input)